SAM at 8Q: Launch

+Closure

+In August 2019, SAM at 8Q closed for redevelopment.
+The reopening date was delayed from 2021 to 2023 to 2026, when it was announced that SAM would not return to Bras Basah but remain at its outpost in Tanjong Pagar Distripark, which opened in 2022.

 Location and facilities

-Situated in the centre of Singapore’s major shopping district and Waterloo Street Arts Belt, SAM and SAM at 8Q are located alongside Singapore’s major performing arts and visual arts institutions: such as the Nanyang Academy of Fine Art, LaSalle College of the Arts, the Stamford Arts Centre, the Selegie Arts Centre, Singapore Calligraphy Centre, YMS Arts Centre, Dance Ensemble Singapore, Sculpture Square and Action Theatre as well as the School of the Arts: an institution that offers an integrated arts and academic curriculum for youths aged 13 to 18 years of age.
+Situated in the centre of Singapore's major shopping district and Waterloo Street Arts Belt, SAM and SAM at 8Q were located alongside Singapore's major performing arts and visual arts institutions: such as the Nanyang Academy of Fine Art, LaSalle College of the Arts, the Stamford Arts Centre, the Selegie Arts Centre, Singapore Calligraphy Centre, YMS Arts Centre, Dance Ensemble Singapore, Sculpture Square and Action Theatre as well as the School of the Arts: an institution that offers an integrated arts and academic curriculum for youths aged 13 to 18 years of age.

-SAM at 8Q is accessible by major public transportation systems such as the public buses, the Mass Rapid Transit (MRT) lines and cab services.
-The nearest MRT station would be Brash Basah MRT station, on the Circle Line.
+SAM at 8Q was accessible by major public transportation systems such as the public buses, the Mass Rapid Transit (MRT) lines and cab services.
+The nearest MRT station was Brash Basah on the Circle Line.